Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Use lots of different, pretty fabric scraps to make this wreath.
 Let the kids help make this, they'll feel so proud of the finished wreath when you display it on the door or wall.
 The instructions on making this rag wreath is found at HUFF POST HOME.

-Use up scraps of fabric and make a nice useful sewing case.
-Follow the tutorial at Craftster to make this project.
+Use up scraps of fabric and make a nice useful travel sewing kit.
+Follow the tutorial at Sew Giving to make this project.
 If you make crafts to sell, consider this as an item to make for a craft show.

 25. Gift Tags